Daniel Glickman Takes You Into the Mind of a Marketer

 Daniel: I don’t think you’d want me driving.
 I usually take the train.

-Stephanie: Oh, so I would be the one having the road rage towards you?
+nDash: Oh, so I would be the one having the road rage toward you?

 Daniel: Yes, you know how they have those self-driving cars?
 You would want me in one.